 If we ever find ourselves on a war footing again, we will be in serious trouble in the short term.
 This vulnerability leaves us vulnerable to our suppliers needs and desires, it makes us weaker as a country.

-We have chased lower and lower prices for years as a way to prop up an unsustainable economy.
+We have chased lower and lower prices for years as a way to prop up an unsustainable economic model.
 Eventually there will be nowhere else to go to achieve cheaper prices.
-It is short term planning, by successive short term Governments.
+It is the result of short term planning, by successive short term UK Governments.

 We need a steel industry, we need to own our own key infrastructure, energy supply, communications etc.